GardeaIndustries/GardeaIndustries/README.md

 ## 🌱 Learning

-Currently, I'm engrossed in expanding my understanding of Machine Learning.
+Currently, I'm focused in expanding my understanding of Machine Learning.
 I'm captivated by its potential to transform industries and its ability to facilitate the creation of intelligent systems.

 ## 🤝 Connect